SteveVu2212/Search-Algorithms-for-Hyperparameter-Optimization/README.md

 * Annealing Search (anneal_search)
 * Tree-structured Parzen Estimators Search (tpe_search)

-The project employes GradientBoostingClassifier to identify patients in the breast cancer dataset from Sklearn.
-While 62.7% of patients are healthy, accuracy is used as a predictive performance metric
+The project employed GradientBoostingClassifier to identify patients in the breast cancer dataset from Sklearn.
+While 62.7% of patients were healthy, accuracy was used as a predictive performance metric.

 # Outcome